HeardLibrary/digital-scholarship/pubs/omeka/index.md

 4\.
 The files should be renamed so that the first part (before the extension) of their name matches the assigned code.
 The extensions should correspond to those in the [FORMAT_MAP of the script](https://github.com/baskaufs/bassettassociates/blob/8f5b139ede9a4c2107c8879668c2e52b0d04db3e/code/omeka_upload_data.py#L27-L32) so that the Dublin Core Format values can be set automatically to the correct media type (MIME type) for the file.
 Note: the script was created to process images, so if non-image file types are used, an error will be generated [when the script tries to determine the pixel dimensions](https://github.com/baskaufs/bassettassociates/blob/8f5b139ede9a4c2107c8879668c2e52b0d04db3e/code/omeka_upload_data.py#L181-L184).

 5\.
 Once the files have been renamed, run the `omeka_upload_data.py` script from the command line.
-Some metadata values are [hard-coded in the script](https://github.com/baskaufs/bassettassociates/blob/8f5b139ede9a4c2107c8879668c2e52b0d04db3e/code/omeka_upload_data.py#L165-L168), so they should be changed before the script is run.
-NOTE: it is important that a path argument be given after the script name in the command.
+Some Dublin Core metadata values are [hard-coded in the script](https://github.com/baskaufs/bassettassociates/blob/8f5b139ede9a4c2107c8879668c2e52b0d04db3e/code/omeka_upload_data.py#L165-L168), so they should be changed before the script is run.

+NOTE: it is important that a path argument be given after the script name in the command for running the script.
 This argument is used as the subpath for both the local storage location for the files and the subdirectory path in the S3 bucket.
 For example:

 ```
 python3 omeka_upload_data.py zoo/kcz/chimp/